The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

 - processing formal requests to access or amend personal information contained in ALRC records;

-- liaison with the Office of the Federal Privacy Commissioner in relation to privacy matters.
+- liaison with the Office of the Australian Information Commissioner in relation to privacy matters.